OpenID Connect (OIDC) and OAuth2 client and filters

 import org.eclipse.microprofile.rest.client.inject.RegisterRestClient;

-import io.quarkus.oidc.token.propagation.AccessToken;
+import io.quarkus.oidc.token.propagation.common.AccessToken;

 import jakarta.ws.rs.GET;